MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/customer-lockbox-requests.md

 - MET150
 - MOE150
 ms.custom: admindeeplinkMAC
-description: "Learn about Customer Lockbox requests that allow you to control how a Microsoft support engineer can access your data when you run into an issue."
+description: "Learn about Customer Lockbox requests that allow you to control how a Microsoft support engineer can access your data when you encounter an issue."
 ---

 # Customer Lockbox in Office 365